justin0979/basic_ms_blog/README.md

 # Simple Blog using basic microservice style
+Known issues I've run into are towards the bottom of this file.

 This is the first basic project from Stephen Grider's [Microservices with Node JS and React](https://www.udemy.com/course/microservices-with-node-js-and-react/)